What To Do When You Feel Bored, Stuck And Unfulfilled By Your Work

 3. Focus outside of you

 The key to a meaningful life – at work and elsewhere – often lies in turning our focus from ourselves, to how we can help others.
 As a leader, this means creating opportunities for your team, helping them to make a little bit of progress towards their own growth and development every day.

 Who can you offer assistance, mentoring or guidance to, keeping in mind that this is one of the most powerful forms of motivation to keep boredom at bay and to live a meaningful life?

 4. Take Responsibility

-You may not like to hear this … but really at the end of the day, if you are bored at work it is up to you to do something about it.
+You may not like to hear this but, at the end of the day, if you are bored at work it is up to you to do something about it.
 If you keep doing the same things you really can’t expect a different result!
 Now is the time to take action and do some things differently.